New computer version

 - PAGE DOWN KEY

-Older AMI BIOS can be reverted back to boot settings by pressing and holding the Insert key when the computer is booted.
+Older AMI BIOS can be reverted to boot settings by pressing and holding the Insert key when the computer is booted.

 BIOS or CMOS floppy disk